Skip to content

 We have identified 411 priority schools across Scotland

-• 43 Secondary (50%+ of young people attending live inn SIMD1 postcodes)
+• 43 Secondary (50%+ of young people attending live in SIMD Q1 postcodes)

 We want to support our priority schools with a variety of ministry opportunities.